Skip to Main Content

 Many of us know of the endless “rabbit holes” we can spiral down while on the Internet, or a social media platform we open on our phones thinking “I’m just going to be on my phone for a few minutes.”
 Then we look up at the clock and we’re out of time.
 The result?
 An entire class period of work time wasted because we couldn’t get off of our phones.

-We can all agree that phones are fun, and essential for communicating with friends and family, but its clear that we need to put down the phones.
+We can all agree that phones are fun, and essential for communicating with friends and family, but it's clear that we need to put down the phones.

 Because in the end they simply distract us from getting our work done and irritate our teachers.